-1. Samsung Galaxy S22 Ultra: The very best for flagship lovers
+1. Samsung Galaxy S23 Ultra: The very best for flagship lovers

-With the Galaxy S22 Ultra, Samsung kicked off the new year with a bang.
-Not a huge amount has changed from last year's Galaxy S21 Ultra, but the biggest new addition is the inclusion of Samsung's S Pen stylus, borrowed from the Note line while it takes a leave of absence.
+With the Galaxy S23 Ultra, Samsung kicked off the new year with a bang.
+Not a huge amount has changed externally from last year’s Galaxy S22 Ultra, but the biggest new addition is the move to Qualcomm’s Snapdragon 8 Gen 2 chipset, which not only seriously improved performance, but battery life is significantly longer as well.

-Sure, there are far cheaper handsets you can get your hands on in 2022, but if you're after the very best that Android (not just Samsung) has to offer, then this is definitely it.
+The sublime 6.8in 120Hz screen also returns (perfect for doodling with the bundled S Pen).
+Sure, there are far cheaper handsets you can get your hands on in 2023, but if you’re after the very best that Android (not just Samsung) has to offer, then this is definitely it.

-Read our full Samsung Galaxy S22 Ultra review for more details
+Read our full Samsung Galaxy S23 Ultra review for more details